cloudtruth/kubetruth/README.md

 # Kubetruth

-The CloudTruth integration for kubernetes that pushes parameter updates into kubernetes resources (usually config maps and secrets).
+The CloudTruth integration for kubernetes that pushes parameter updates into kubernetes resources - usually ConfigMaps and Secrets, but any resource is allowed.
 The goal is to provide you a mechanism that is as hands off as possible, using naming conventions to automate the delivery of configuration so that you don't have to jump through setup hoops for each app/service/etc that you would like to configure with CloudTruth

 ## Installation